microsoft/autogen/samples/tools/testbed/README.md

                 ./scenarios)

 options:
-  -h, --help    show this help message and exit
+  -h, --help            show this help message and exit -c CONFIG, --config CONFIG
+                        The environment variable name or path to the OAI_CONFIG_LIST (default: OAI_CONFIG_LIST).
   -r REPEAT, --repeat REPEAT
                         The number of repetitions to run for each scenario (default: 1).

-  -c CONFIG, --config CONFIG
-                The environment variable name or path to the OAI_CONFIG_LIST (default: OAI_CONFIG_LIST).

-  -m MODEL, --model MODEL
+  -s SUBSAMPLE, --subsample SUBSAMPLE
+                        Run on a subsample of the tasks in the JSONL file(s).
+If a decimal value is specified, then run on the given proportion of tasks in each file.
+For example "0.7" would run on 70% of tasks, and "1.0" would run on 100% of tasks.
+If an integer value is specified, then randomly select *that* number of tasks from each specified JSONL file.
+For example "7" would run tasks, while "1" would run only 1 task from each specified JSONL file. (default: 1.0; which is 100%) -m MODEL, --model MODEL
                         Filters the config_list to include only models matching the provided model name (default: None, which is all models).
   --requirements REQUIREMENTS
                         The requirements file to pip install before running the scenario.
   -d DOCKER_IMAGE, --docker-image DOCKER_IMAGE
                         The Docker image to use when running scenarios.
-Can not be used together with --native.
+Can not be used together with --native. (default:
-                (default: 'autogen/testbed:default', which will be created if not present)

-  --native      Run the scenarios natively rather than in docker.
+                        'autogen/testbed:default', which will be created if not present) --native              Run the scenarios natively rather than in docker.
 NOTE: This is not advisable, and should be done with great caution.
 ```

 ## Results